jump-dev/JuMP.jl/docs/src/manual/variables.md

 In all of the above examples, we have created *named* JuMP variables.
 However, it is also possible to create so called *anonymous* JuMP variables.
-To create an anonymous JuMP variable, we drop the name of the variable from the macro call.
-This means dropping the second positional argument if the JuMP variable is a scalar, or dropping the name before the square bracket (`[`) if a container is being created.
+To create an anonymous JuMP variable, drop the second positional argument if the JuMP variable is a scalar, or drop the name before the square bracket (`[`) if a container is being created.
 For example:
 ```jldoctest; setup=:(model=Model())
 julia> x = @variable(model)
 noname